irskep/ninetyfive/Readme.md

 * Many missing controls
 * Potential mismatches between React component names and original names

+Scroll to the end of this document for contributor guidelines.

 # References for contributors

 * [In-browser Windows 95 emulator](https://win95.ajf.me/win95.html)